neumino/neumino.github.io/movies.md

-### Crime Story
+### Beckett
-*Released on 2021-08-13, vote average 6.5*
+*Released on 2021-08-04, vote average 6.2*

-When ex-mob boss Ben Myers is targeted in a home robbery, he goes on a deadly rampage of vengeance.
-But with his family caught in the crosshairs, Myers must finally face the consequences of his dark past.
+Whilst vacationing in Greece, Beckett, becomes the target of a manhunt after a devastating car accident forces him to run for his life across the country to clear his name but tensions escalate as the authorities close in and political unrest mounts which makes Beckett fall even deeper into a dangerous web of conspiracy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3j9M8xFx_j8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/EPT_PNucTWE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>